This feature is only supported in the Ultimate edition.

-For more details about transpilation in IntelliJ IDEA, see the section Using File Watchers.
+For more details about compilation in IntelliJ IDEA, see the section Using File Watchers.

 Debugging CoffeeScript is supported only in the local mode.
 This means that IntelliJ IDEA itself starts the Node.js engine and the target application according to a run configuration and gets full control over the session.